 Attention Deficit Hyperactivity Disorder

-Attention deficit hyperactivity disorder (ADHD) is characterized by persistent inattentiveness, impulsivity, and/or hyperactivity that interfere with functioning and are present in two or more settings.
-The disorder affects an estimated 11% of US children aged 4-17, with increased prevalence in teen years, and more than 4% of American adults., It can affect cognitive, academic, behavioral, emotional, and social functioning and may be associated with comorbid psychiatric conditions, such as oppositional-defiant and conduct disorders, learning disabilities, anxiety, depression, and, later in life, substance-use disorders.
+Attention deficit hyperactivity disorder (ADHD) is characterized by persistent inattentiveness, impulsivity, and/or hyperactivity that interfere with functioning and are present in 2 or more settings.
+The disorder affects an estimated 11% of US children aged 4-17, with increased prevalence in teen years, and more than 4% of American adults., It can affect cognitive, academic, behavioral, emotional, and social functioning, and may be associated with comorbid psychiatric conditions.
+These include oppositional-defiant and conduct disorders, learning disabilities, anxiety, depression, and, later in life, substance-use disorders.

 This neurobehavioral disorder is probably caused by a combination of genetic and environmental factors.
 Neurotransmitter abnormalities have been postulated, focusing on catecholamine metabolism in the cerebral cortex and basal ganglia.
 An imbalance between norepinephrine and dopamine in the prefrontal cortex is suspected.
 Methylphenidate, a stimulant that is effective in treating ADHD symptoms, is known to increase synaptic dopamine concentrations.

 Inattention may present as disorganization, forgetfulness, frequent misplacing of things, inability to follow instructions, academic underachievement, distractibility, inability to finish tasks, poor concentration, careless mistakes, or poor attention to detail.
-Hyperactivity is identified by fidgeting, restlessness, difficulty remaining seated, and talking excessively or inability to remain quiet when appropriate.
+Hyperactivity is identified by fidgeting, restlessness, difficulty remaining seated, talking excessively, or inability to remain quiet when appropriate.

 Impulsivity is noted by difficulty waiting turns, disruptive classroom behavior, interrupting others, peer rejection, and attempting risky activities without considering consequences.
-Affected adults may show inattention and impulsivity, rather than hyperactivity, and may have difficulty keeping a schedule, managing money, maintaining steady employment, or maintaining a relationship.
+Affected adults may show inattention and impulsivity, rather than hyperactivity, and may have difficulty keeping a schedule, managing money, maintaining steady employment, or maintaining relationships

 Genetics.
 Siblings of an individual with ADHD are at increased risk of the disorder, and there is a 90% concordance in monozygotic twins.
 Several genes have been identified as possible candidates, notably dopamine receptor and transporter genes.

 A thorough history and physical exam, focusing particularly on cardiovascular stability as well as potential for substance abuse, should be performed prior to initiation of pharmacologic therapy for ADHD.
 The presence of a substance use disorder will complicate the treatment; however, it should not be viewed as an absolute contraindication to the use of medications with abuse potential, such as psychostimulants.
-Effectively treating of ADHD can reduce the risk for a substance use disorder by as much as 85%.
+Effective treatment of ADHD can actually reduce the risk for a substance use disorder by as much as 85%.,

 Methylphenidate and dextroamphetamine are effective in 60-70% of children with ADHD.
 They increase catecholamine release from presynaptic neurons.
 Sustained-release preparations and longer-acting medications, such as lisdexamfetamine, minimize rebound symptoms and irritability, as well as minimize disruptions in the school day caused by twice-daily or three-times-daily dosing schedules.
 Sustained-release preparations also produce less euphoria, reducing the risk of abuse and diversion.
 Side effects may include decreased appetite, insomnia, anxiety, irritability, or headache.
-Moreover, sympathomimetic agents raise blood pressure and heart rate, potentially contributing to risk of sudden cardiac death in individuals with preexisting risk factors.
+These often resolve on their own as the patient adjusts to the medication.
+More long-term effects include elevated blood pressure and heart rate, potentially contributing to risk of sudden cardiac death in individuals with preexisting risk factors.
+Stimulants may inhibit childhood growth patterns, reducing height potential up to 2 cm.

 Nonstimulants.
 Several classes of nonstimulant medications may be effective, although controlled studies are limited.

-Atomoxetine is a selective norepinephrine reuptake.
+Atomoxetine is a selective norepinephrine reuptake inhibitor.
 It may be most appropriate for patients with a history of medication abuse or family members who may abuse medication.
-The FDA has warned that this medication may cause hepatotoxicity, suicidal thinking, and serotonin syndrome (when used along with fluoxetine).
+The Food and Drug Administration has warned that this medication may cause hepatotoxicity, suicidal thinking, and serotonin syndrome (when used along with fluoxetine).
 It should be discontinued in patients who develop jaundice or laboratory evidence of hepatotoxicity.
-Most patients find it less effective compared to stimulants.
+Most patients find it less effective than stimulants however, it is a first line treatment for adults, followed by antidepressants.

 Clonidine and guanfacine are alpha-2 adrenergic agonists that may be useful in children but have not been well studied in adults.
 Side effects may include hypotension, sedation, fatigue, headache, and urinary changes.
 In addition, several drugs may interact with clonidine, including alcohol, barbiturates, beta-blockers, digoxin, and cold medicines.
-Combined use with methylphenidate requires monitoring of blood pressure and pulse.
+Combined use with methylphenidate requires monitoring of blood pressure and heart rate.
+When an alpha-2 agonist is discontinued, it must be tapered slowly to avoid potentially dangerous rebound hypertension.

 Physical activity in children plays a critical role in their growth and development.
 Research suggests physical activity may help to reduce the symptoms of ADHD in children.
-Also, sports and other social activities help children learn appropriate social skills.
+Sports and other social activities help children learn appropriate social skills.

 Biofeedback.
 Electroencephalographic (EEG) biofeedback training may be a promising investigational treatment.
 Research studies have demonstrated that some individuals who have ADHD have excess slow-wave activity and reduced fast-wave activity compared with matched peers.
 Using video and auditory feedback, individuals can learn to reduce their slow-wave activity and/or increase their fast-wave activity.
 Case series report that approximately 75% of patients have a positive clinical response.

-The role of diet in ADHD has been controversial ever since it was first proposed in the book Why Your Child Is Hyperactive by pediatrician Ben Feingold, MD.
+The role of diet in ADHD has been controversial ever since it was first proposed by pediatrician Ben Feingold in the book Why Your Child Is Hyperactive.
 Dr. Feingold demonstrated that the removal of synthetic colorings, flavorings, and preservatives from the diet led to a marked improvement in many children.
-(Feingold suspected a much wider array of dietary sensitivities, but those 3 were the easiest to study.)
-Later research suggested that these sensitivities were relevant in only rare ADHD cases.
-However, subsequent studies have reasserted the role of diet, suggesting that unhealthy, Western dietary patterns, characterized by high intakes of sugar, salt, fat and minimal consumption of whole grains, fruits, vegetables, and fish are associated with risk of ADHD.
-This association may be stronger in boys than girls.
+Feingold suspected a much wider array of dietary sensitivities, but those three were the most accessible for study.
+Later research suggested that these sensitivities were relevant in only relatively few ADHD cases.
+However, subsequent studies have supported a causal role of diet.
+They suggest that unhealthy Western dietary patterns, including dairy products, sugar, salt, and fat, and minimal consumption of whole grains, fruits, vegetables, and fish are associated with increased risk of ADHD., This association may be stronger in boys than girls.

 The following nutritional factors are under study for their effect on ADHD:

-Diets free of artificial food colorings and common allergens.
-Artificial food colorings do not appear to cause ADHD, but may exacerbate symptoms in some ADHD patients.
+Artificial food colorings do not appear to cause ADHD but may exacerbate symptoms in some ADHD patients.
 An elimination diet is a valuable tool to identify problematic foods.
-At least 8 controlled studies have demonstrated either significant behavioral improvement on oligoantigenic (elimination) diets compared with regular diets or behavioral deterioration on a placebo-controlled challenge with foods suspected of aggravating symptoms.
-In one of these studies, parental reports indicated that more than half the subjects exhibited a reliable improvement in behavior on an oliogoantigenic diet.
+At least 8 controlled studies have demonstrated either significant behavioral improvement on oligoantigenic (elimination) diets compared with regular diets, or behavioral deterioration on a placebo-controlled challenge with foods suspected of aggravating symptoms.
+In one of these studies, parental reports indicated that more than half the subjects exhibited a reliable improvement in behavior on an oligoantigenic diet.
 A 2017 review of double-blind, placebo-controlled trials concluded that elimination diets, referenced as “few-foods diets,” may be a beneficial short-term diagnostic treatment for ADHD, although likely dependent upon families who are highly motivated and supportive, given the time and effort required to find the offending foods.
 A study looking at 35 years of elimination diets found that > 70% of children responded positively.

 Some children with ADHD may also be sensitive to foods other than artificial colorings, such as milk, chocolate, soy, eggs, wheat, corn, and legumes, as well as salicylate-containing foods (e.g., grapes, tomatoes, and oranges).